 Taller coolers allow you to store bottles upright, while models with recessed lids allow you to load items higher (but they could become warm in this space).

-The models in our most recent cooler test range in price from $55 to more than $1,100, with more expensive models tending to feature better insulation.
+The models in our most recent cooler review range in price from $55 to $1800, with more expensive models tending to feature better insulation.

 Think about what you're going to be using your cooler for – if you're depending on it to keep food and drinks cold for several days, or in extreme temperatures, then spending more is an investment in food safety.
 If you only need to keep a few drinks cold for an afternoon BBQ then 'cheap and cheerful' may be more than adequate.